Certified Chimney Inspections You Can Trust

 Start Your Appointment Today!

 Schedule Your Inspection Today!

 A chimney inspection can give you the peace of mind that your fireplace is safe to use and enjoy all year long.
 To schedule your annual chimney inspection, call Wells & Sons Chimney Service at (610) 473-6000 or click here today!
-We’re a local company proudly serving Pottstown, Phoenixville, Norristown, Lansdale, Allentown, and the surrounding areas of Montgomery, Chester, Bucks, Berks, and Lehigh counties for over 38 years.
+We’re a local company proudly serving Pottstown, Phoenixville, Norristown, Lansdale, Allentown, and the surrounding areas of Montgomery, Chester, Bucks, Berks, and Lehigh counties.